Clinical Services Hereditary Cancer

 Clinical expertise

-Clinical results are reported by our expert team of RCPath and HCPC-registered Clinical Scientists supported by genetic counselling services through our network of registered GCRB (Genetic Counsellor Registration Board) and AHCS (Academy for Healthcare Science) counsellors.
+Clinical results are reviewed and reported by our expert team of HCPC-registered Clinical Scientists following national and internation best practice guidelinesPatients and clinicians are supported in understanding test results through access to genetic counselling services provided by our network of registered GCRB and AHCS counsellors.

 What our customers say